Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/executor/HttpRequestExecutor.md

 ---

 ####create(String, String)
-> Static factory method that creates a <a href="HttpRequestExecutor.md">HttpRequestExecutor</a> instance which is set using the given <tt>cookie</tt> for building authenticated HTTP request.
+> Static factory method that creates a [HttpRequestExecutor](HttpRequestExecutor.md) instance which is set using the given <tt>cookie</tt> for building authenticated HTTP request.